submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

 ---

 This guide covers the minimum steps to try external network use case.
-In this use case, users can access between pods in clusters and applications outside clusters by using DNS names that lighthouse provides or globalnet ingress IPs.
+In this use case, pods running in the K8s cluster can access external applications outside of the cluster and vice-versa by using DNS resolution supported by lighthouse or manually using the globalnet ingress IPs.
-In addition, source IPs of these communications can be preserved.
+Along with connectivity, the source IP of the traffic will also be preserved.

-This feature is still experimental, so the behaviors and configurations may be changed in the future.
+This feature is still experimental, so the configuration mechanism and observed behavior may be changed in the future.

 ### Prerequisites

 1. Prepare below:
     - Two or more k8s clusters
-    - One or more non-cluster hosts, that exist in the same network segment to the one of the k8s clusters
+    - One or more non-cluster hosts, that exist in the same network segment to one of the k8s clusters

     In this guide, we will use the following k8s clusters and a non-cluster host.